-You can group monitored nodes within a logical group by assigning them the same index, (e.g. nodes with the same group index may be of the same kind (NTP, PTP, PPS), or at the same location, etc.).
-Nodes with the same group index will be sorted automatically in the table.
-The table can be displayed in flat or group mode.
-In flat mode only nodes will be displayed in a line.
-To structure the table the group mode can be selected by pressing the "Grp" button on top of the first column - then all nodes with the same group number will be gathered to one line and can be opened separately.
+You can group monitored nodes within a logical group by assigning them the same index, (e.g. nodes with the same group index may be of the same kind (NTP, PTP, PPS), or at the same location, etc.)

 Request Interval (s):